Ender108/Ascendance/README.md

 # Requirements
 - The latest version (currently 1.6.1170.0 for Steam) of The Elder Scrolls V: Skyrim Special Edition.
 The GoG version of Skyrim is NOT supported.
-- All Creation Club content from the paid Anniversary Edition upgrade.
+- All Creations from the paid Anniversary Edition update.
 - Note: This list does NOT require any of the Creations (aka Paid Mods) from the December 2023 update.

 # Recommended Specs